SEO

 Each image should have a relevant file name and alt text incorporating your keywords, which aids in search engine indexing.
 Compress images to ensure they don't slow down your page load times.

-By adopting these on-page SEO tactics, you're laying down a strong foundation for your B2B website to be understood and favored by search engines, which ultimately enhances your visibility to the exact clientele you're targeting.
+By adopting these on-page SEO tactics, you're laying down a strong foundation for your B2B website to be understood and favored by search engines, ultimately enhancing your visibility to the exact clientele you're targeting.

 Off-Page SEO Strategies